You-Gao/Blog/_work/2025-01-25-baddesign.md

 name: >-
  bad design is great
 ---

+> "After re-reading my own explanation, I realize I was a bit confused writing this.
+The general statement about being learning from bad design still stands, but the discussion of how design proceeds might be a bit wonky."

 # bad design is great

 Bad design is great.
 Obviously, it's "*bad,*" but because it's bad, it's great.
 Why?
 Simply because there is so much to learn from "*bad*" design.